-- 11. Fences and Walls: Fences and walls that meet the following criteria may be placed without review by the Commission. - shall be no higher than four (4) feet. - shall be of wood; cut or natural stone; granite post and steel chain of a quarter inch or larger; or wrought iron panels. - replications or extensions may be introduced where appropriate.
+- 13. Fences and Walls Installation/Construction: Fences and walls that meet the following criteria may be placed without review by the Commission. - shall be no higher than four (4) feet. - shall be of wood; cut or natural stone; granite post and steel chain of a quarter inch or larger; or wrought iron panels. - replications or extensions may be introduced where appropriate.

-Composite material may be considered on a case by case basis.
+Composite material may be considered on a case-by-case basis.
 Livestock fence is permitted without review by the Commission.
+(See also Section B, Part 14 - Fences and Walls - Disturbance/Removal)

-Existing stonewalls, granite posts, and granite blocks along roadways and property boundaries shall not be breached, moved, or demolished without the approval of the Commission.
-(Refer to RSA 207:36; 472:6; 539:3)

-12. Antennas: All radio and television antennas shall be placed inside the house, barn, garage, and/or other outbuildings whenever possible.
+- 14. Fences and Walls Disturbance/Removal: Existing fencing, stonewalls, granite posts, and granite blocks along roadways and property boundaries shall not be breached, moved, or demolished without the approval of the Commission.
+(Refer to RSA 207:36; 472:6; 539:3) Any conditions for the temporary disturbance of fencing, walls, posts, or blocks will be determined as part of the approval process.
+(See also Section B, Part 13 Fences and Walls Installation and Construction) - 15.
+Antennas: All radio and television antennas shall be placed inside the house, barn, garage, and/or other outbuildings whenever possible.
 In the event that an applicant does not have cable television and/or radio service and can demonstrate that use of an internal antenna with booster systems does not enable reception of a majority of the local television and/or radio production stations, one (1) outside television and/or radio antenna (not to exceed six (6) feet in height, length, and/or width) will be allowed without review by the Commission.
 No more than one (1) external antenna (whether functional or non-functional) shall be allowed at any time per property.
 All external antennas shall be placed/mounted as far from the public road as possible.
-In addition, ham radio and CB antennas may be allowed after review by the Commission.

-- 13. Satellite Dishes: All satellite dishes shall be placed inside the house, barn, garage, and/or other outbuildings whenever possible.
+In addition, ham radio and CB antennas may be allowed after review by the Commission. - 16.
+Satellite Dishes: All satellite dishes shall be placed inside the house, barn, garage, and/or other outbuildings whenever possible.
 In the event that an applicant does not have cable television and/or radio service and can demonstrate that use of an internal satellite dish does not enable reception of a majority of the local television and/or radio production stations, one (1) outside satellite dish (not to exceed two (2) feet in diameter) will be allowed without review by the Commission.
 No more than one (1) external satellite dish (whether functional or non-functional) shall be allowed at any time per property.
-All external satellite dishes shall be placed/mounted as far from the public road as possible. - 14.
-Signs: One (1) sign or plaque per façade not to exceed one and one half (11⁄2) square feet in size may be placed without review by the Commission.
-All signs shall be designed, scaled, and hung/affixed in a manner consistent with the 1770-1920 period.
-Placement of signs exceeding 11⁄2 square feet shall not be permitted without the Commission's approval.
-Permanent signs shall not exceed a maximum of six (6) square feet in size.
-Permits for signs shall not be granted by the Town in the Districts without approval of the Commission. - 15.
-Outdoor Lighting: Light fixtures consistent with the building's period style and in appropriate proportions to the post and/or building size, may be placed without review by the Commission.
-Exterior lighting is to be non-sodium and shall be shielded so as not to be a distraction to abutters.
-Light fixtures of oil, kerosene, and candles are allowed, if they do not present a fire hazard.
-Consultation with the Town's Fire Department is recommended.
-Area lighting is sometimes appropriate and may be considered upon application.
+All external satellite dishes shall be placed/mounted as far from the public road as possible.